 Evaluating job offers

-Figuring out if you should accept a job offer, or having to choose between job offers, requires considering a range of different factors and will be different for everyone.
+Evaluating job offers or having to choose between more than one job, requires considering a range of different factors and will be different for everyone.

 Job Offers Tabs

 Deciding to accept a job or having to choose between more that job is complicated.
 Below are some tips to get you started.

 - Make sure you have sufficient information when trying to make up your mind.
 You can ask prospective employers for more information and more time to decide.

 - Be honest with employers and ask them for extra time if you need it, rather than accepting and then having to renege at a later date.

 - Think back to what originally attracted you to that job.
 Did it align with your values and interests?
 Revisit the Career planning section of our website to refresh yourself if necessary.

 - Consider what else you will learn from this job.
 Who will you meet?
 What other experiences might you be exposed to?
 Could this job be a step to the career you are really interested in?